-HED and K-12 Innovation Leadership Networks (ILN) are end-user groups comprised of IMS Contributing Members and Affiliates from Institutions.
-The goal of these groups are to exchange ideas, enhance collaboration, share exemplary practices, and help inform the IMS technical working groups.
-ILNs focus on particular domains active in IMS.
+ILNs exchange ideas, enhance collaboration, share exemplary practices, and help inform the 1EdTech technical working groups.
+ILNs focus on particular domains active in 1EdTech.
 These groups typically mirror the Technical Workgroups, but are non-technical in nature.
-Outputs from the ILNs include RFP guidance, best practice papers, use cases and other materials which will help other end-user organizations understand the value and benefits of using IMS standards.
+Outputs from the ILNs include RFP guidance, best practice papers, use cases and other materials which will help other end-user organizations contribute to and better understand the value and benefits of using 1EdTech standards.